Farmers Market Nutrition Program

 • Grow a minimum of five (5) different types of fruits and vegetables.

 Each year, before the beginning of the farmers market season, the Department of Public Health conducts farmer training.
-All current farmers/farmers markets and new applicants must attend the training.
-The one-day training provides farmers/farmers markets with program policies and procedures.
+All current farmers and new applicants must attend the training as it provides farmers with program policies and procedures.

-Note: If a farm is “Certified Organic” and the farmer submits copies of such certification, the proof of land ownership or lease agreement and the local Cooperative Extension letter are not required.
+Note: If a farm is “Certified Organic” and the farmer submits copies of such certification, the proof of land ownership or lease agreement is not required.

 • Nondiscrimination Statement